LeyangWen/soma/README.md

 To use the rendering capabilities first install an instance of Blender-2.83 LTS on your machine.
-Afterward uncompress contents of the precompiled [bpy-2.83](https://download.is.tue.mpg.de/download.php?domain=soma&sfile=blender/bpy-2.83-20200908.tar.bz2) into your python site-packages folder, i.e. ````anaconda3/envs/soma/lib/python3.7/site-packages````.
+Afterward uncompress contents of the precompiled [bpy-2.83](https://download.is.tue.mpg.de/download.php?domain=soma&sfile=blender/bpy-2.83-20200908.tar.bz2) keep the outter folder as bpy-2.83xxx and copy into your python site-packages folder, i.e. ````anaconda3/envs/soma/lib/python3.7/site-packages````.

 Last but not least, the current SOMA code relies on [MoSh++](https://github.com/nghorbani/moshpp) mocap solver.